Published on 19th October 2017

 These statistics may come as a surprise to you but this is the reality we’re living in.
 Sudden Cardiac Arrest is the world’s biggest killer which strikes people of all ages.
 A cardiac arrest can happen to anyone at any age, height, size or gender which is what makes it so frightening.
 There doesn’t have to be any pre-existing heart conditions or family heart problems.
 You could be the healthiest, energetic person and still you can be struck suddenly.

 For every minute that passes during an SCA attack without intervention, chances of survival drop by 20%.
 The only real chance of survival from SCA is a quick response with CPR and an Automated External Defibrillator (AED).
 The chain of survival is the most important procedure to follow.
 Immediate access to a defibrillator is imperative for survival.
-If a defibrillator is used and CPR is performed within 3-5 minutes, survival chances increase from 6% to 74%.
+If a defibrillator is used and CPR is performed within 3-5 minutes, survival chances can increase to 50-70%.
 The quicker the treatment is provided, the higher the survival rate.